CesiumGS/cesium-unity-samples/README.md

 In this scene, experience a miniature version of New York City using an Oculus Quest 2 and the XR Interaction Toolkit.
 You can walk around and point at buildings with your controller to view their detailed metadata.

+### :goggles: :two: VR Level 3 - Photorealistic 3D Tiles in VR

+This scene demonstrates Google Photorealistic Tiles in VR with Meta Quest 2.
+You can travel around the world in high resolution, using a custom script that adjusts the camera settings and speed based on the camera’s altitude, similar to the Dynamic Camera feature.
+Use the thumbsticks to move and turn.
+Have fun exploring the globe!

 ### :green_book:License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium for Unity Samples is free to use as starter project for both commercial and non-commercial use.